 How to watch in HD

-To make it easy as possible, all the videos in a single workshop have the same password and it is listed below each and every video.
+To make it as easy as possible, all the videos in a single workshop have the same password and it is listed below each and every video.

 Video password won’t work.
 Be sure that you are entering it correctly and using the video password (that’s written below each video).
 I can’t tell you how many times I am sure I was typing my password correctly, but I wasn’t.
-Especially on mobile devices, they seem to be extra tricky.
+Especially on mobile devices, they seem to be extra tricky with auto capital letters.

 Be sure there are no spaces before, in, or after the password.

 The passwords are case sensitive so be sure that capital letters are only there when they are supposed to be.
 My phone starts every sentence with a capital letter so I occasionally catch it capitalizing a letter I didn’t intend.

 The video says “OOPS that wasn’t supposed to happen.
-Please try again in a few minutes” That can be caused by your page being open for an extended period of time or a technology hiccup and if you just refresh the page it will display correctly.
+Please try again in a few minutes” That can be caused by your page being open for an extended period of time or a technology hiccup.
+Either way, just refresh the page and it will display correctly.

 Video stops and starts If you are having any trouble with a video stopping or pausing that is related to it buffering.
 In a perfect world, we click on the video and it just plays.
 But what is happening in the computer buffering?
 Basically, the computer has to download the next few minutes of video before it can play it for you.
 When your internet connection is slow, then it takes longer to buffer.
 Internet connections can slow for a lot of reasons from lots of people watching movies at once to an issue with your Internet Service Provider.